 If you’re planning to start a business in Delaware using a specific name, you may need to register for a business name.
 Business name registration is commonly referred to as a Delaware DBA or “Doing Business As,” but is officially called a Trade Name.

-To see if you need to register for a Delaware Trade Name and steps on how to register, check out our guide.
+Check out our guide to see if you need to register for a Delaware Trade Name and the steps to do so.

 Who needs to register for a Delaware DBA?

-Any individual or business entity engaging in or transacting business within the State of Delaware must do a Trade, Business, and Fictitious Name Registration, pursuant to Delaware Statute Title 6 Del.
+Any individual or business entity engaging in or transacting business within the State of Delaware must do a Trade, Business, and Fictitious Name Registration under Delaware Statute Title 6 Del.
 C. Chapter 31 § 3101 and § 3103.1

-A business is required to register with the Office of the Prothonotary in every county where they are operating.
+A business must register with the Office of the Prothonotary in every county where they operate.
 For example, if you are starting a business and have a retail store in Kent County, you would only need to file with the Prothonotary office in Kent County.
 On the other hand, a landscaper servicing clients in multiple counties would need to register with the Office of the Prothonotary in each of those counties.

 Steps to Register a Delaware Trade Name?